lindazeng979/LLM-CMSA/README.md

 # Leveraging Large Language Models for Code-Mixed Data Augmentation in Sentiment Analysis
-This repository contains datasets accompanying our research "Leveraging Large Language Models for Code-Mixed Data Augmentation in Sentiment Analysis" (EMNLP '24).
+This repository contains datasets accompanying our paper [Leveraging Large Language Models for Code-Mixed Data Augmentation in Sentiment Analysis](https://aclanthology.org/2024.sicon-1.6/) (EMNLP '24).
 The datasets include both natural and synthetic data in Malayalam-English and Spanish-English.

 ## Datasets Overview